uwdata/errudite/docs/index.rst

 ``Context``, ``Groundtruths``, and ``Predictions``.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2

    api/_targets_and_instances

 **We provide some preprocessed cache folders downloading**:

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2

    api/_download_preprocess

-Main analysis methods
+Main Analysis Methods
 ---------------------

 At the core of Errudite is an expressive domain-specific language (DSL) for precisely querying